Learn then Decide: A Learning Approach for Designing Data Marketplaces: Mechanism Designs for Data Marketplaces

 \begin{proposition} The MAPP mechanism satisfies individual rationality. \end{proposition}

-The key idea is that the posted price in the MAPP mechanism is set as the maximum auction price in \eqref{eqn:defofmaxauc}.
+The proof of Proposition~\ref{prop:mappir} is provided in Appendix.
+The key idea is that the posted price in the MAPP mechanism is set as the maximum auction price in Eq.~\eqref{eqn:defofmaxauc}.
 This design ensures that buyers are always at least as well-off purchasing the dataset during the auction phase as they would be in the posted-price phase.
 By encouraging participation in the auction phase, buyers have the opportunity to secure the dataset at a potentially lower price, thereby guaranteeing non-negative utility.

-Second, we establish incentive compatibility, which encourages buyers to bid truthfully to maximize their utility.
+Second, MAPP is IC so that buyers bid truthfully to maximize their utility.

 \begin{proposition} The MAPP mechanism satisfies incentive compatibility. \end{proposition}